Top rocky mountain wheelchair accessible travel destinations

 3. Elitch Gardens Theme and Water Park

 A Denver icon for over a century, Elitch Gardens is a destination for locals and tourists alike.
-The park dates to 1890 when it opened as a botanical garden and zoo.
-Today, it offers something for everyone, whether you're an adrenaline junkie or a family looking to make memories.
 Boasting an impressive collection of roller coasters, most rides can accommodate wheelchair users.
+There’s also live entertainment, a water park, shopping, arcade, and more than 20 food and beverage options.

 4. Downtown Denver & the Platte River Greenway Trail

-Platte River Greenway Trail offers a picturesque route to take in the sights of downtown Denver.
+The mile-high city is a stand-out when it comes to accessibility.
+Although Denver is considered the gateway to the Rockies, the city itself has very little variation in elevation.
+The Platte River Greenway Trail offers a picturesque route to take in the sights of downtown Denver.
 This popular urban pathway that runs along the South Platte River, with a mostly paved trail, is ideal for walkers, cyclists, and individuals using wheelchairs or other mobility devices.
-The trail is designed with accessibility in mind including features like curb cuts, accessible rest areas, and accessible parking at various points along the trail.

 5. Olympic and Paralympic Museum

+Located in Colorado Springs, the Olympic and Paralympic Museum pays homage to the incredible journeys of athletes who've transcended boundaries to achieve greatness.
 This state-of-the-art institution’s dynamic contemporary architecture reflects athletes in motion.
 The building was designed to accommodate not just people with physical disabilities but also the visually and hearing impaired.
-From ramps in every room to subtitles on the videos to visual cues on the floor and multisensory experiences, the museum ensures all visitors will have an inclusive and engaging experience.

 6. Garden of the Gods